devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 2. gui: contains the source, header, ".ui", and resources files of the Qt5 C++ DoseCalcs-Gui.

-3. PackagesAndFiles: It will be used to held the installed prerequisite packages using the DoseCalcs-GUI.
+3. PackagesAndFiles: It will be used to held the installed prerequisite packages using the DoseCalcs-Gui.
 Also, it contains the following:

-- [Config] file, which is used by the DoseCalcs-GUI application to get and fill the default inputs such as the default [macros] file,  CMAKE "bin" directory path, Geant4 install "bin" directory path, ROOT install "bin" directory path, MPI install "bin" directory path, DCMTK install directory path, and DoseCalcs-Core source directory path.
+- [Config] file, which is used by the DoseCalcs-Gui application to get and fill the default inputs such as the default [macros] file,  CMAKE "bin" directory path, Geant4 install "bin" directory path, ROOT install "bin" directory path, MPI install "bin" directory path, DCMTK install directory path, and DoseCalcs-Core source directory path.
 An example of a [Config] file is given in (ConfigFile).

 .. .. _ConfigFile: